meriban/dataManipulationNotes/OpenRefine_conciliator_run_Docker.md

 [^1]: Full explanation of Git: [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).
 [^2]: Line endings are control characters a system writes to mark the boundary between two lines of text.
 In Windows that typically carriage return (CR) followed by line feed (LF), where as Linux uses line feed only.
 See e.g. [https://medium.com/@blazejsleboda/line-endings-on-macos-linux-and-windows-91b10fc61868](https://medium.com/@blazejsleboda/line-endings-on-macos-linux-and-windows-91b10fc61868) on the particulars.
 [^3]: If you have no idea how to do this, simply open the File Explorer, go to the place you want, click into the address bar, type "cmd" and press "Enter".
-[^4 ]: I could not get the command line run mentioned in the repository documentation running.
+[^4 ]:  could not get the command line run mentioned in the repository documentation running.
 [^5]: You can find a source's ID by going to [https://viaf.org/en](https://viaf.org/en) and either hovering over the link and reading the code from the link preview, or clicking on it and then taking it from the URL itself.
 E.g. the URL for the National Library of Brazil is https://viaf.org/en/contributors?id=BLBNB, hence its source code is BLBNB.